mateuszk098/stable-quality/README.md

-Resilient Tyre Quality Vision
+Stable Quality
 ==============================

-Resilient Tyre Quality Vision is a project that utilizes residual neural networks to solve the image classification problem - initially used to classify tyres as defective / non-defective.
+Stable Quality is a project that utilizes residual neural networks to solve the image classification problem - initially used to classify tyres as defective / non-defective.

 Project Organization
 ------------